 I will gladly be an American and pay the price for that choice, but I will not let that choice define me.
 The only choice that inherently defines me is my choice to be a Christian.
 That choice shapes my career, my marriage, my values, and my future.
 Lately, it seems far too many Christians see themself as American Christians first and foremost.
 That additional description troubles me and while I don’t believe they actually say it out loud – every time I hear that phrase – I believe the person actually thinks the moniker makes them holier.

-We must remember that American Christians will occupy heaven alongside Roman Christians, Gentile Christians, Philippino Christians, and (dare I say it), Iranian Christians and while I am blessed to be a citizen of the United States, a country founded as “One Nation Under God,” but I can never forget:
+We must remember that American Christians will occupy heaven alongside Roman Christians, Gentile Christians, Philippino Christians, and even Iranian Christians.
+While I am blessed to be a citizen of the United States, a country founded as “One Nation Under God,” I can never forget:

 God has made from one blood every nation of men to dwell on all the face of the earth and has determined their preappointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us (Acts 17:26-27).